 A stock market index is a basket of shares.
 The value of an index is the value of all of the shares included in that basket.
 An index gives investors a quick way to gauge the overall pricing level of the stock market.

-Each index is the brainchild of a specific organisation, who provides pricing information for the basket of companies to corporate customers for a fee.
+Each index is the brainchild of a specific organization, who provides pricing information for the basket of companies to corporate customers for a fee.

 Not everyone is prepared to pay!
 UK radio listeners may notice that BBC Radio 4 news report on the price of the ‘UK 100 shares index’, which is a generic (cheaper) alternative index to the FTSE 100.

 What are the most popular stock market indices?

 S&P 500 – 500 of the largest US companies

 Dow 30 – 30 of the largest US companies

 FTSE 100 – 100 of the largest UK companies

 Nikkei 225 – A selection of Japanese companies